Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

-Shocks to location parameters $\sigma_{r,t}$ can also introduce bad variation.
-Panel~C in Figure~\ref{fig:good-bad-var} shows a scenario where the only change over time is a fall in the dispersion parameter in Region~$A$.
+Shocks to dispersion parameters $\sigma_{r,t}$ also introduce bad variation.
+Panel~C in Figure~\ref{fig:good-bad-var} illustrates a scenario where the only change over time is a fall in the dispersion parameter in Region~$A$.
 That shock reduces inequality, moving percentile 25 of the log wage distribution closer to the median.
-Moreover, because the minimum wage becomes less binding, the median log wage falls, such that the effective minimum wage rises.
+Moreover, because the minimum wage becomes less binding, the median log wage falls, so the effective minimum wage rises.
 Thus, comparing changes between Region~$A$ and Region~$B$, the estimator will estimate a positive relationship between the effective minimum wage and the log wage gap $w_{0.25,r,t}-w_{0.5,r,t}$.
-However, the magnitude of this link is likely to be significantly overstated compared to the causal minimum wage effects.
-That is because the regression entirely attributes the inequality-reducing effects of the $\sigma_{r,t}$ change to that small change in the effective minimum wage induced by the spillovers at the median.
+However, this link is likely to be significantly overstated relative to the causal minimum wage effects.
+As in the previous example, the regression attributes the inequality-reducing effects of the $\sigma_{r,t}$ change to a small change in exposure generated by minimum wage effects at the median.

-I finish this discussion with three remarks.
-First, since the scenarios in Panels~B and~C imply biases in opposite directions, it would only be possible to know the direction of the bias by making stronger assumptions about the data-generating process.
-Second, to see how this is fundamentally a measurement error issue, note that the issues I described above would not exist if the econometrician could observe $\mu_{r,t}$ and use it to construct the effective minimum wage.
-If that were the case, only the scenario shown in Panel~A would generate identifying variation for the effective minimum wage design.
-Third, in all of those examples, there is no systematic relationship between location and dispersion parameters in all of those scenarios.
-I discuss problems arising from such correlations in the following subsection.

-\textbf{Simulations.} To investigate the potential magnitude of the bias in empirical applications, I perform simulation exercises with parameters calibrated based on state-level data from the US Current Population Survey.
-I assume that latent log wages are Normally distributed in every region.
-There is a ``markdown'' parameter $m\in[0,1]$ such that the latent distribution is truncated at $mw_{t}+\log m$ and censored at $mw_t$.
-That is, workers who would earn less than the minimum wage times the markdown become disemployed, and those with latent wages above that cutoff but below the minimum earn exactly the minimum wage (that is, they create a minimum wage ``spike'' in the simulated log wage distribution).
-Unless otherwise noted, all simulations have a markdown parameter of $m=0.7$.

-Figure \ref{fig:simulation-model} illustrates the minimum wage effects in these simulations for two regions that differ in minimum wage bindingness.
-The truncation and censoring effects above correspond to the red and orange areas.
-That figure also includes the possibility of positive employment effects slightly above the minimum wage, illustrated in green.
-The first set of simulation results reported below does not include those positive employment effects; I will return to this point at the end of this section.